 Accommodation facility located close to the Serbia border in Tabanovce region, has a full capacity of approximately 1100.
-Currently it accommodates app.
-800-900 migrants and refugees.
+Currently it accommodates 1150 migrants and refugees.
 The main nationalities are Afghans, Iraqis and Syrians; there are also a few Iranians and Libyans.
 Some migrants have been stranded at this transit center for more than 20 days.